nationalarchives/tna-latin-tutorials/ash-html-template/README.md

-This template relies on TNA's live site for linking to image files and CSS files.
+This template relies on TNA's live site for linking to some image files and CSS files.